-- Students who transferred in. - · Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
-Exclude students who transferred into your institution.
+- Students who transferred in.

+- Money borrowed at other institutions.

+- Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARE Act or unique the COVID-19 pandemic.

+Provide the number of students in the 2022 undergraduate class who started at H4

 H5.
-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal,

-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better • information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-140 62% \$33,471 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined Percent of the class (defined Average per- undergraduate- A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+121 70% \$30,622 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-132 58% \$23,102 С Institutional loan programs.
-86 38% \$9,781 D State loan programs. Е Private student loans made by a bank or lender.
-22 10% \$36,152
+105 60% \$20,853 С Institutional loan programs.
+85 49% \$9,756 D State loan programs.
+0 Е Private student loans made by a bank or lender.
+18 10% \$38,140 х Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresidents, 138 Average dollar amount of institutional financial aid awarded to undergraduate degree- \$44,061 Total dollar amount of institutional financial aid awarded to undergraduate degree- \$5,992,269 Check off all financial aid forms nonresident first-year financial aid applicants must submit: